prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 1. Use the lab credentials to complete the sign in process.

-1. Select **Azure Synapse Analytics** from Azure services.
+1. Search  **Azure Synapse Analytics** from search bar.
 Select your Synapse workspace.

    ![](../images1/dp500_04-synapseanalytics.png)